SteveBenton6/garden_tips_full-stack/README.md

 - The Garden Tip edit form did not show the existing image in the crispy form.
 After extended research it seemed the best way to resolve this was to add code to show the existing image above the form.
 This was checked with python conditional code to ensure that an image did previously exist, before showing.
 - A Slug composed from the title is used as a unique identifier in the code for a Garden Tip.
 This is usually created in Admin from the title.
 This was researched and the "slugify" django function identified to create a slug from the title when the form was created and posted in the view.py file.
-- The form settings preventedd a from being submitted that was not valid, except when having a unique title.
+- The form settings prevented a from being submitted that was not valid, except when having a unique title.
 Code was added to flag this up and display a warning, with the user directed to create the Garden Tip again with a unique title.

 ### Unfixed Bugs